rithik-c/TrackFolio/README.md

 ## 🎥 Demo

-As of 2024, this mobile app is no longer available on the App/Play Store BUT you are more than welcome to view the <a href="https://www.figma.com/proto/ce90QjuFQqtkcfxaRj1Jfa/Interface-Design?page-id=51%3A111&type=design&node-id=52-1184&viewport=-804%2C464%2C0.33&t=Lo1vDmbdN4ElvoQs-1&scaling=scale-down&starting-point-node-id=52%3A1197&mode=design" target="_blank">Figma prototype here</a>.
+As of 2024, this mobile app is no longer available on the App/Play Store BUT you are more than welcome to view an early rendition of our <a href="https://www.figma.com/proto/ce90QjuFQqtkcfxaRj1Jfa/Interface-Design?page-id=51%3A111&type=design&node-id=52-1184&viewport=-804%2C464%2C0.33&t=Lo1vDmbdN4ElvoQs-1&scaling=scale-down&starting-point-node-id=52%3A1197&mode=design" target="_blank">Figma prototype here</a>.

 <img src="resources/trackfolio-thumbnail.png" alt="Screenshot of TrackFolio" title="Screenshot of TrackFolio" width="600"/>